lanrat/allxfr/README.md

   -ixfr
         attempt an IXFR instead of AXFR
   -ns string
-        nameserver to use for manualy querying of records not in zone file -out string
+        nameserver to use for manually querying of records not in zone file -out string
         directory to save found zones in (default "zones") -parallel uint
         number of parallel zone transfers to perform (default 10) -psl
-        attempt AXFR from zones listed in the public suffix list, requires -ns flag -save-all
+        attempt AXFR from zones listed in the public suffix list, requires -ns flag -retry int
+        number of times to retry failed operations (default 3) -save-all
         attempt AXFR from every nameserver for a given zone and save all answers -verbose